Polyphenylene Oxide: Properties, Applications & Machining

 Polyphenylene Oxide Properties

 If you’re considering using PPO in your plastic processing, keep these properties in mind.
-PPO is known for its low thermal expansion and low water absorption, in addition to a high dielectric strength.
+PPO is known for its low thermal expansion and low water absorption, in addition to its high dielectric strength.
 Here are its benefits:

 - Flame Resistance